 The L-1 visa allows companies that are operating both in the U.S. and in other countries to transfer certain classes of employees from its foreign branches to its U.S. branches.
-The employee however must have worked for a subsidiary, parent, affiliate, or branch office of the company in a foreign country for at least one year in the last three years prior to the application of the L-1 visa.
+The employee, however, must have worked for a subsidiary, parent, affiliate, or branch office of the company in a foreign country for at least one year in the last three years prior to the application of the L-1 visa.

 Two types of employees may be sponsored under the L-1 visa:

 - Executive/managerial staff: The executive or manager must have supervisory responsibility for professional staff and/or for a key function, department or subdivision of the employer.
-Such employees are issued an L-1A visa initially for three years which may be extended in two-year increments for up to seven years.
+Such employees have issued an L-1A visa initially for three years which may be extended in two-year increments for up to seven years.

 - Specialist knowledge staff: The employee must have knowledge of the company’s products or services, research, systems, proprietary techniques, management, or procedures.
-Such employees are issued an L-2B visa initially for three years which may be extended to up to five years.
+Such employees have issued an L-2B visa initially for three years which may be extended to up to five years.
 For employees who will be stationed at an unaffiliated employer worksite, the employer must show that the employee will not be supervised by the unaffiliated employer and that the employee will not be considered hired by the unaffiliated employer.

 The Pending Startup Visa Act of 2011 (EB-6)

 This bill creates another category for foreign entrepreneurs who wish to start a company in the U.S. but currently face limited visa options.
-The bill been introduced in 2010 (Startup Visa Act of 2010) and was referred to the Judiciary Committee but no further action was taken thereafter.
-The bill was then again introduced into Senate on March 14, 2011 by Senator John Kerry and is currently awaiting Committee review.
+The bill has been introduced in 2010 (Startup Visa Act of 2010) and was referred to the Judiciary Committee but no further action was taken thereafter.
+The bill was then again introduced into Senate on March 14, 2011, by Senator John Kerry and is currently awaiting Committee review.
 Under this legislation, the EB-6 visa would be a temporary visa which would convert the visa holder into a U.S. permanent resident after two years if certain conditions are met:

 - Entrepreneurs living outside the U.S.: A U.S. investor must agree to invest a minimum of $100,000 in the venture.
-Two years later, the startup must have created five new American jobs and either have raised over $500,000 in financing or be generating more than $500,000 in yearly revenue.
+Two years later, the startup must have created five new American jobs and either has raised over $500,000 in financing or be generating more than $500,000 in yearly revenue.

 - H-1B visa holders or graduates from U.S. universities in science, technology, engineering, mathematics, or computer science: Such individuals must have an annual income of at least 250% the federal poverty level or assets of at least two years of income at 250% the federal poverty level and have had a U.S. investor make an investment of at least $20,000 in their venture.
-Two years later, the startup must have created three new American jobs and either have raised over $100,000 in financing or be generating more than $100,000 in yearly revenue.
+Two years later, the startup must have created three new American jobs and either has raised over $100,000 in financing or be generating more than $100,000 in yearly revenue.

-- Foreign entrepreneurs whose business has generated at least $100,000 in sales from the U.S.: Two years later, the startup must have created three new American jobs and either have raised over $100,000 in financing or be generating more than $100,000 in yearly revenue.
+- Foreign entrepreneurs whose business has generated at least $100,000 in sales from the U.S.: Two years later, the startup must have created three new American jobs and either has raised over $100,000 in financing or be generating more than $100,000 in yearly revenue.